stefand-0/solpl/README.md

     _out -> 222
 end
 ```

-> [!IMPORTANT]
-> Asynchronous functions cannot use the _return method to return a value.
-Please use _out instead.

 > [!TIP]
 > Make use of the standard libraries for extra data types, such as Booleans, HashMaps etc.